hbs-rcs/hbsgrid-docs/docs/trouble.md

 ## Jobs Exceeding Memory Limit {#MaxMem}

 Many times, a job that suddenly shuts down without an apparent error message has exceeded its memory limit (i.e., too little RAM was requested for the job).
 You can confirm this in a terminal window by using the `bhist -a -l` command to review all recent jobs (recall that the `-a` displays historical job information about both finished and unfinished jobs and the `-l` command asks for the output in a long format with more detailed information).
-Scroll until you see the header MEMLIMIT.
-Just above this may be an error message indicated that the job was killed after reaching the memory limit and just below will be the memory  used.
+Scroll down until you see the header MEMLIMIT.
+Just above this will be an error message indicating that the job was killed after reaching the memory limit.
+The MEMLIMIT will display how much memory you requested and the MEMORY USAGE will display the MAX and AVG memory used for the job.
 For example:

 ```
 [jharvard@rhrcscli01:~]$ bhist -a –l
 ...
-Tue Dec 23 14:46:42: Submitted from host <rhrcscli1>, to Queue <short>, CWD <$H
-                     OME/dev/pipeline>, Output File </export/pr
-                     ojects5/facultyproject/log.log>, Error File </export/projects5/facultyproject/
-                     error.log>, 12 Task(s), Requested
-                     Resources <rusage[mem=49152]>, memory/swap limit enforced
-                     per-job/per-host;
-Tue Dec 23 14:46:43: Dispatched 12 Task(s) on Host(s) <12*rhrcsnod19>, Allocate
-                     d 12 Slot(s) on Host(s) <12*rhrcsnod19>, Effective RES_REQ
-                      <select[type == local] order[r15s:pg] rusage[mem=49152.00
-                     ] span[hosts=1] affinity[core(1)*1] >;
-Tue Dec 23 14:46:43: Starting (Pid 258999);
-Tue Dec 23 14:46:43: Running with execution home </export/home/itg/idoroshenko>
-                     , Execution CWD </export/home/itg/idoroshenko/dev/bbaik-wo
-                     rdcount-pipeline>, Execution Pid <258999>;
-Tue Dec 23 16:34:13: Exited with exit code 1.
-The CPU time used is 31911.0 seco
-                     nds;

 Tue Dec 23 16:34:13: Completed <exit>; TERM_MEMLIMIT: job killed after reaching
                       LSF memory usage limit;